Life coaching has changed my life forever.

 I heard this example from a fellow coach.
 She said that before self-coaching, you think the world is punching you in the face.
 After self-coaching, you realize you’re the one punching yourself in the face.
 The more you coach yourself, the less you want to get punched in the face, so eventually, you stop punching yourself.

-Self-coaching is exactly like that.
+Coaching yourself is just like that.